mendixlabs/mendix-gradle-plugin/README.md

 This plugin helps you to work with a Mendix project using Gradle.
 It provides wrappers for the Mendix tools as `mxbuild` and `mx`, making interaction version agnostic.
 The plugin also provides run and distribution options.
-The plugin works on Windows and Linux.
-Mac support will be added when CLI tools are available.
+The plugin works on Windows, Mac and Linux.

 Additionally the plugin configures the project as Java application so that IDEs supporting Gradle, like IntelliJ IDEA, can be used to work with the project.